nehabomble28/py_basics/README.md

 # py_basics
-All the Basic Python Tutorial Programs
+All the Basic Python Programs

 This is all you need to start with Python at the beginer's level.
 All the basic programs related to variables, datatypes, strings, loops, conditional statements, functions, basic menu driven without function are present.